 44. Discuss the intent of black codes.

-45. Discuss the goal(s) of the radical wing of the Republican Party.
+45. Identify the goal(s) of the radical wing of the Republican Party.

 46. List the provision(s) of the 14th amendment to the U.S. Constitution.